Real Estate Shifts to Accommodate Customers in the Virtual Age

 “A lot of people still are looking for guidance,” Campbell said.
 “They’re looking for somebody who has the knowledge to help them and to see things that they don’t see and to help them understand things they don’t understand.”

 For the time being, at least, Sundae, a marketplace for distressed homes, and real estate agents are serving different demographics.
 Sellers who want the highest possible offer price for their home are likely to consult a traditional real estate agent, while sellers who need fast cash for their old houses are more likely to pursue an off-market sale.
-Still, that doesn’t necessarily mean realtors shouldn’t change the way they work.
+Still, that doesn’t necessarily mean real estate agents shouldn’t change the way they work.
 They’ll still need to take advantage of digital tools to compete in an industry that has shifted towards online transactions.

 Real estate professionals are expanding their reach with social media and other digital tools